nih23/deepFibreTracking/README.md

 Syntax: ```python 01_trainModel.py [options]```.

 The options are straightforward, however a list of all possible options can be found here.
-Every non specified value - aside from ```--repeat````- is selected randomly.
+Every non specified value - aside from ```--repeat``` is selected randomly.

 | option                          | description                                                                                   | value                | optional           |
 | ------------------------------- | --------------------------------------------------------------------------------------------- | -------------------- | ------------------ |